UK-Generations-Study/Schema_and_Derivation_Utils/README.md

 ## 11.1 Pseudo-anonymisation

-The pipeline never writes out raw identifiers directly from the source database:
+The pipeline never writes out raw identifiers directly from the source database and the data follows a similar pseudo-anonymisation process as the schema in 9.2.d:

 - `StudyID` replaced pseudo-identifier stored in private server, `TCode`.